AnnekaSillitoe/CV/README.md

 # CV - Anneka Sillitoe

-I am a developer who likes writing Javascript and Node.js.
-I enjoy working on different parts of the stack such as the front-end logic, querying databases and writing RESTful APIs.
+I am a developer who likes writing javascript, Node and React.
+I enjoy working on different parts of the stack from front-end to back-end, but ultimately find I probably gravitate slightly more towards the front-end.
 I am not afraid to get my hands dirty to find the most suitable solutions for the project’s requirements.

-Ultimately, my goal is to become awesome at writing simple, robust, scalable and readable code - through practice, learning and applying different programming paradigms, and by studying the approaches of other developers.
+Ultimately, my goal is to become awesome at writing simple, robust, scalable and readable code - through practice, learning and applying different programming skills, and by studying the approaches of other developers.

 ## SKILLS

-I have been working on a variety of projects for clients, using the following technologies:
+I have been working on a variety of projects, using the following technologies:

 Front-End Development: